kubos/kubos/docs/sdk-installing.md

 If you don't already have Vagrant installed see the Vagrant [installation documentation.](https://www.vagrantup.com/docs/installation)

-If you vagrant installation is set up correctly, running the following command should print something similar to the following output:
+If your vagrant installation is set up correctly, running the following command should print something similar to the following output:

         $ vagrant --version
         Vagrant 1.9.1